OffchainLabs/community-helm-charts/charts/das/README.md

 `data-availability.local-db-storage.base-table-size` | int                                     BadgerDB option: sets the maximum size in bytes for LSM table or file in the base level | `2097152`
 `data-availability.local-db-storage.data-dir` | string                                         directory in which to store the database | None
-`data-availability.local-db-storage.discard-after-timeout` | discard data after its expiry timeout | None `data-availability.local-db-storage.enable` | enable storage/retrieval of sequencer batch data from a database on the local filesystem | None
+`data-availability.local-db-storage.discard-after-timeout` | discard data after its expiry timeout | None `data-availability.local-db-storage.enable` | !!!DEPRECATED, USE local-file-storage!!! enable storage/retrieval of sequencer batch data from a database on the local filesystem | None
 `data-availability.local-db-storage.num-compactors` | int                                      BadgerDB option: Sets the number of compaction workers to run concurrently | `4`
 `data-availability.local-db-storage.num-level-zero-tables` | int                               BadgerDB option: sets the maximum number of Level 0 tables before compaction starts | `5`
 `data-availability.local-db-storage.num-level-zero-tables-stall` | int                         BadgerDB option: sets the number of Level 0 tables that once reached causes the DB to stall until compaction succeeds | `15`